Tokyo 2020 Games delay looms as Canada, Australia quit

 “Our athletes have been magnificent in their positive attitude to training and preparing, but the stress and uncertainty have been extremely challenging for them,” said Australia’s Olympics Chef de Mission Ian Chesterman.

 Paralympic athletes were considered at particular risk from the epidemic given some had underlying health problems.
+More than 14,600 people have died globally from the coronavirus.

-Various nations urged a quick decision from the IOC, which is led by its powerful president, Thomas Bach, a German lawyer and former Olympic fencing champion.
+Russia urged global sporting authorities to avoid “panic” over the Olympics and U.S. President Donald Trump expressed confidence in Japan’s government to make the “proper” call.

-More than 14,600 people have died globally since the coronavirus outbreak began.
+But a raft of other nations pressed for a quick decision from the IOC, which is led by its powerful president, Thomas Bach, a German lawyer and former Olympic fencing champion.

-Athletes were broadly supportive of postponing the Games, though sad at seeing their dreams in doubt.
+Athletes were broadly supportive of postponement, though sad.

 “Competing in the Olympics is my #1 goal but I fully support this decision and I commend our leadership for taking a stand,” tweeted Canadian tennis player Gabriela Dabrowski.